 Most people are familiar with ranking in Google, where being #1 means your website appears at the top of a search results page.
 ChatGPT works differently.
 Instead of ranking websites, it generates direct answers to questions.

-To “rank” in ChatGPT, your goal isn’t to earn a blue link—it’s to be included or paraphrased in the generated answer.
-That means ChatGPT must understand who you are, what you do, and associate you with a specific area of expertise.
+To “rank” in ChatGPT, your goal isn’t to earn a blue link – it’s to be included or paraphrased in the generated answer.
+That means ChatGPT must:

-You “rank” by being part of ChatGPT’s internal understanding—its language model.
+In other words, you “rank” by being part of ChatGPT’s internal understanding of your identity and authority.

 See the example below, which shows how search results appear in ChatGPT: